gowtham-aracreate/act-reen-bank/README.md

 # act-reen-bank

 # this is a training

+## Its reen bank web application